-Jon Kabat-Zinn, the founder of MBSR, defines mindfulness as paying attention in a very particular way – that is on purpose, without judgment and in the present moment.
+Jon Kabat-Zinn, the founder of MBSR, defines mindfulness as paying attention in a very particular way – that is, on purpose, without judgment, and in the present moment.
 Research from Harvard suggests that our minds are lost in thought almost 47% of the time.
-This sort of constant mind-wandering is a direct cause of unhappiness.
-If we dwell in the past, we may be more likely to feel sad or depressed and if we are wondering about the future, we may be more likely to feel stressed or anxious.
-But if we practice learning how to be in the here and now and how to be present through meditation, we will be less likely to be lost in thought, distracted and/or overwhelmed by difficult emotions.
+Dwelling in the past may make us more likely to feel sad or depressed, and wondering about the future may leave us stressed or anxious.
+Staying present in the here and now through a formal meditation practice can help us from being lost in our thoughts, distracted, or overwhelmed by difficult emotions.

 Meditation is a practice of concentrated focus on a sound, object, visualization, the breath, movement, or attention itself in order to increase awareness of the present moment, promote relaxation, and enhance person and spiritual growth.

 Research shows meditation may actually change the structure and function of the brain.
 A consistent mediation practice corresponds to an increase in the amount of grey matter in the brain, a thicker cerebral cortex, reduced reactivity of the amygdala, and increased activity in areas of the prefrontal cortex.